-In conjunction with MassDOT and the Federal Highway Administration, the Northern Middlesex Council of Governments operates a traffic counting program for the region.
+In conjunction with MassDOT and the Federal Highway Administration, the Northern Middlesex Council of Governments operates a traffic counting program for the region as part of UPWP activities.
 From April to November, NMCOG staff use automatic traffic recorders to systematically collect traffic data in the region’s nine member communities.
 In addition to monitoring key corridors and intersections within the region, NMCOG responds to requests for traffic counts from state and local officials.

 Why Collect Traffic Count Data?